-The geometry of the feeding system is prevalent on model outputs with respect to varying rock properties (i.e. Young modulus) of one order of magnitude.
-In the case of CVC, the use of subsurface homogeneous or stratified lithology does not influence the FEM outputs much, the subsurface geology of the computational domain being dominated by carbonates (Unit B).

-Beside and beyond the results obtained by analysing the influence of detailed geological and geophysical data, the presented modelling confirms the close to equilibrium state of the volcano, which is the expected stress distribution induced by a feeding system directly connected to the surface.
+prevalent in model outputs with respect to varying rock properties (i.e. Young modulus) of 1 order of magnitude.
+In the case of CVC, the use of subsurface homogeneous or stratified lithology does not influence the FEM outputs much, with the subsurface geology of the computational domain being dominated by carbonates (Unit B).
+Beside and beyond the results obtained by analysing the influence of detailed geological and geophysical data, the presented modelling confirms the close-to-equilibrium state of the volcano, which is the expected stress distribution induced by a feeding system directly connected to the surface.
 The complete emptying of the upper conduit and part of the shallow magma chamber has in the past led to sub-Plinian and Plinian eruptions.
 This process permits the restoration of the stress arch and maintains a stable subsurface stress configuration.
-It follows that large magnitude, caldera-forming eruptions are possible only if the bigger deep magma chamber is also involved and significantly emptied during an eruption.
+It follows that large-magnitude, caldera-forming eruptions are possible only if the bigger deep magma chamber is also involved and significantly emptied during an eruption.